granitelegend/Exercism-Solutions-Python/README.md

-Very non-elegant solutions to excercism problems
+Tring to come up with solutions to excercism problems.